THM-Health/PILOS/README.md

 For the LDAP authentication an LDAP server e.g. [OpenLDAP](https://www.openldap.org/) is necessary.
 An alternative Shibboleth authenticator is in progress (#139).

-For the deployment of the frontend javascript nodejs is necessary.
+For bundling the javascript frontend nodejs is necessary.
 Currently, all versions above `12.0.0` are supported.

 After installing the necessary packages either download a zip or clone the application into the desired path by using the following git command:
 ```bash